natj/natj.github.io/_posts/group/2024-05-30-helsinki_cluster_access.md

 CC=cc CXX=CC cmake -DCMAKE_BUILD_TYPE=Release ..
 make -j4
 ```
 After which you should see the compilation take place and the tests being run.
-Note that the CMake is will not find the correct Cray compilers if they are not provided via the prefix `CC=c-compiler CXX=c++-compiler` before the `cmake` call.
+Note that the CMake will not find the correct Cray compilers if they are not provided via the prefix `CC=c-compiler CXX=c++-compiler` before the `cmake` call.

 ## Runko and SLURM usage